 All projects, regardless of award structure, will be required to have a restrictive deed covenant or a Deed of Trust for a period of five (5) years that requires DHCD approval prior to any sale or change in end-use for the property.
 One exception would be in cases where funding is used for locality-owned utilities or infrastructure.
 Contact DHCD if this is the case.
-In the case of a sale to private sector entity and/or a change of use during the 5-year period, DHCD may require a pro-rated repayment of the PHCRF funds based on the years remaining on the deed restriction.
+In the case of a sale to private sector entity and/or a change of use during the 5-year period, DHCD may require a pro-rated repayment of the PCHRF funds based on the number of years of the deed restriction remaining.